RAKESH32/solana-baksheesh/README.md

 Below are the commands

-To install all dependcies and put them in a node_module npm install
+To install all dependcies and put them in a node_module folder npm install

 To add react-dom in dependcies (optional)